nottherealsanta/ganimede/README.md

 > Ganimede is in early development and is not ready for production use.

 - Canvas: build the flow of code in 2D space
-- AI: Connect to GPT4, Copilot, etc.
+- AI: With cell outputs in context
 - Collaboration: real-time collaboration on the same notebook
 - Auto cell commit: every run of a cell is saved / versioned
 - Production mirroring: real-time auto converts sets of cells to scripts.